 The need for expanding education is now more necessary than ever before, which is why, with their work through ProFuturo, Telefónica Foundation and “La Caixa” Foundation devote all their experience to transforming education in the most vulnerable environments.
 They are doing this through digital education.
 Technology offers the opportunity to reach more people in less time, and to adapt and personalize the teaching to each learning environment.

 “If leveraged in the right way and made universally accessible, digital technology can be a game changer for children being left behind – whether because of poverty, race, ethnicity, gender, disability, displacement or geographic isolation – connecting them to a world of opportunity and providing them with the skills they need to succeed in a digital world.
 But unless we expand access, digital technology may create new divides that prevent children from fulfilling their potential”.
-The work of ProFuturo in Latin America, Africa and Asia since July 2016 has focused on combating this educational and digital divide.
+The work of ProFuturo in Latin America, the Caribbean, Africa and Asia since July 2016 has focused on combating this educational and digital divide.

 Committed to education